 Family businesses on divorce

 Protecting a family business from the impact of divorce can be key to achieving an effective financial settlement.
-It requires lawyers with an understanding of the commercial and practical realities.
+Our lawyers can guide you through the commercial and practical realities of splitting a business in a divorce.

-We work closely with our colleagues in our wider private wealth, tax and corporate teams, together with carefully chosen external advisers, to ensure that no stone is left unturned when it comes to advising you on the best way forward and protecting your interests.
+That's why we work closely with our colleagues in our private wealth, tax and corporate teams, together with carefully chosen external advisers, to ensure that no stone is left unturned when it comes to advising you on the best way forward and protecting your interests.

-• Directors' service contracts that make your respective responsibilities, pay and benefits clear
+• Clear directors' service contracts setting out roles, responsibilities, pay and benefits

-• Whether you have different classes of shares with different voting rights
+• Whether different classes of shares with varying voting rights are appropriate

 Our experience in protecting family businesses